okuoku/rapid-gambit/README.md

 # Status

-Now it runs some R7RS code with Gambit interpreter; rapid-compiler compiled with `gsc` successfully runs rapid-scheme frontend itself.
+It runs some R7RS code with Gambit interpreter; rapid-compiler compiled with `gsc` successfully runs rapid-scheme frontend itself.

 Most of R7RS libraries are still missing.